 In August, 2017 I began a PhD in Practical Theology at the University of Aberdeen.
 My Advisor at the University of Aberdeen is Dr. John Swinton.
 Swinton is one of the most widely followed practical theologians in the church today, and is also one of the most influential disability theologians.
 The project I am working on under Swinton focuses on developing a theology of food-related disabilities in light of the Christian tradition.
 I am researching food and the body in the Corinthian epistles; food, the care of the sick, and hospitality in the monastic tradition; and food and communion in a few select early reformation Eucharistic theologies.
 During my year of residence studies in Aberdeen, Scotland I served as a "Minister Without A Call" in the Evangelical Presbyterian Church.
 I assisted pulpit supply needs in the Aberdeenshire Presbytery of the Church of Scotland and co-lead a mid-week worship service with individuals with intellectual disabilities.

-Coming this Fall our family will be relocated back to America to the west valley area of Phoenix, AZ where I will begin serving as the Senior Pastor of an ECO church called Christ Presbyterian Church.
-The church is in an quickly growing area of the west valley, it has 400-500 in worship each Sunday, and in its next season will be growing into a more intergenerational, multiethnic church family that represents its neighborhood.
-I join two other pastors on staff, who along with supporting staff members, seek to serve the Christ Presbyterian Church family and be a blessing to the wider community.
-I will be completing the remainder of my PhD at the University of Aberdeen as a part-time distance learning student.
-In addition to my thesis research I have a few journal articles in progress, a special issue of a journal I will be editing, and a conference at the University of Aberdeen I am co-organizing.
-So, needless to say much to do through the strength and wisdom the Lord offers me to work from.
+In the Fall of 2018 our family relocated back to America to the west valley area of Phoenix, AZ where I presently serve as the Senior Pastor of an ECO church called Christ Presbyterian Church.
+The church is in an quickly growing area of the west valley, it has 350-500 people in worship depending on where we are in our snowbird season.
+As I pastor I will be completing the remainder of my PhD at the University of Aberdeen in a part-time distance learning capacity.
+In addition to my thesis research I actively contribute articles to journals, present at conferences, and write book reviews.